Overview

 Include pqc/random.h

-is used to select the PQ17 PRNG as the randomness source for the library:
+is used to select the PQ17 PRNG as the randomness source for the context:

 Function signature: